Master More JSON Schema's Subtleties

 It overly constrains the API implementation.
 If the property or path parameter is defined with a

-constraint, then it must always be a UUID.
+format: uuidconstraint, then it must always be a UUID.
 You cannot later optimize the API with a shorter encoding of the same data (reducing a 36 byte UUID to a shorter Base64 byte string encoding) or enhance the ID with a resource type identifier prefix, as suggested in Designing APIs for humans: Object IDs).1

-that constrains the set of allowed characters in an ID.
-That is useful for specifying alphanumeric characters and a few special characters like _
+Instead of using a format: uuid, use just type: string, augmented with a reasonable maxLength (such as 48, which gives a little wriggle room) and a pattern that constrains the set of allowed characters in an ID.
+That is useful for specifying alphanumeric characters and a few special characters like _ and -, but disallowing characters that require URL encoding when used in a URL element:

 components: